 An Experienced City Planner Who Understands Local Government

-Eric Jenkins is an experienced Shawnee city planner and strategist who brings fresh, prudent thinking to Shawnee government.
+An experienced city planner Who Understands local government, Eric Jenkins is a strategist who brings fresh, prudent thinking to Shawnee government.
 Heís also retired, and able to work full-time on helping businesses and families grow and thrive in Shawnee.

 Eric Jenkins is a:

 - a 21-year veteran of the Shawnee Planning Commission and has served the community in other areas

 - a retired Colonel, US Army Reserves with 34 years of service, including active duty in Iraq and Afghanistan

 - a 30-year veteran of FEMA, with expertise in community preparedness, mitigation and emergency response

 Local service and personal life

 Eric has served for 21 years on the Shawnee Planning Commission.
 In 2011, Eric served on the Johnson County Charter Commission.
 In his personal life, he was born at Fort Leavenworth, Kansas.
 Eric is married with five children.
 He is a longtime member of St. Joseph Church in Shawnee.
 He has served his community in Shawnee since 1988 with four years on the Northwest Advisory Board to the Board of Education.
 He holds a Bachelor of Arts from Missouri State and a Master of Arts from the University of North Carolina-Charlotte.

 Small business owner in Shawnee